 The Shenandoah Green Compost Station is available on Saturday mornings in downtown Staunton.
 Volunteers will be present to answer questions.
-Volunteers will wear face masks and practice social distancing.
-Contributors are also requested to wear face masks and to stay six feet away from others.
 The Compost Station will be set up so that you may deposit your food waste without touching anything, and drop a donation into a jar, if desired.
-Compostable bags in portions of five will be available with a single touch; see below for sources of compostable bags to avoid touching anything at all.
+Compostable bags in portions of five will be available.

-Compostable bags are available at the Kroger’s on Statler Blvd, aisle 13, in various sizes.
-RefillRenew and Cranberry’s are in the process of stocking compostable bags; contact them regarding their status.
+Compostable bags are also available at RefillRenew and the Kroger’s on Statler Blvd, aisle 13, in various sizes.
+Cranberry’s was in the process of stocking compostable bags; contact them regarding their status.
 Compostable bags are also available online.
-The bags we give out at the Compost Station are:

 Make sure your bags have the BPI label to confirm that they are compostable: